yahyahass/FISLApplication/README.md

 ### Support
 For any issues or contributions, please refer to the project's GitHub issues page or submit a pull request.

-This README provides a concise introduction to setting up and getting started with the `cx4242_proj`.
+This README provides a concise introduction to setting up and getting started with the `FISLApplication`.
 It lays the foundation for developers to engage with the project effectively.